Buying a Home 101 Series – Part 4

 A smart strategy for first-time buyers — who don’t have 20% down OR who don’t qualify for a first-time homebuyer program that helps get them to 20% down — is to have your lender increase your interest rate just slightly.
 This small increase will hardly change your monthly payment but is enough to avoid the “risk” of PMI or the PMI becomes tax deductible.

 Once you narrow down your mortgage options and take into account any homebuyer assistance programs, you’ll have a better idea of how much you’ll actually need for your down payment.
-Next week you’ll learn more about mortgage options out there so stay tuned for that!
+Next article you’ll learn more about mortgage options out there so stay tuned for that!

 Here’s a rundown of where to find money for your down payment: